|Modernism on the Fairway|

 Now that round one of the process is complete and the detailed designs have been signed off, construction can begin.

-should be used as a rough guide.
-Contact Box™ for details specific to your project.
+NB: Contact Box™ for details specific to your project.
 Images are artist's impression only.